StoneyJackson/git-card-game/super-basic/rules.md

 ## Play

 Each turn a player can play one change card and as many non-change action cards as they want.
-To end their turn, they replenish their hand to 5 cards by drawing more action cads.
+To end their turn, they may discard as many cards as they like, and then replenish their hand to 5 cards by drawing more action cads.

 The goal is to complete issues.
 Each issue has a size.
 That's the number of change cards that must be played on the issue before you can push it and complete that issue.